PennTURBO/semantic-engine/README.md

 - `drivetrain/project/plugins.sbt.template`
 - `drivetrain/project/build.properties.template`

 Configure `turbo_properties.properties` to use the desired Transformation Instruction Set and Graph Specification files.
 Pre-existing options exist in the `config` folder.
-For instructions on designing your own Semantic Engine configurations, see the [Semantic Engine Language Style Guide](docs/Semantic_Engine_Language_Guide.md) or the more verbose documentation [here](docs/Semantic%20Engine%20Configuration%20Tutorial.docx).
+For instructions on designing your own Semantic Engine configurations, see the [Semantic Engine Language Feature Guide](docs/Semantic_Engine_Language_Guide.md) or the more verbose documentation [here](docs/Semantic%20Engine%20Configuration%20Tutorial.docx).

 ## SBT Commands
 The following commands can be run via the SBT console.
 SBT should be started from the directory `drivetrain/`.